HYF-Class19/agile-development-hyf-group-4/planning/communication-plan.md

 ### How many hours everyone has per day

-- Anita: _6h_; In this week, I am Mon-Fri from 10am - 3pm
+- Anita: _6h_; In this week availabilityMon-Fri from 10am - 3pm
 - Inna: _06h_;
 - Helen: _8h_;
 - Barnabas: _10h_;